JesseEmond/blitz-2025-registration/README.md

 More importantly, with all this we're now able to run our search using perfectly predicted threats within the time budget!
 ### *You can do what!?*
-And with locally testing this full-prediction bot came a great revelation: **you can jump over enemies!**
+And from locally testing this full-prediction bot came a great revelation: **you can jump over enemies!**

-This is a very funny way to discover this capability (thanks... bot?), and not something I would have noticed.
+This is a very funny way to discover this capability (thanks... bot?), and not something I initially realized while reverse engineering.
 Sure enough, if you recall from earlier, we saw that the server does:
 - Check for game over;
 - Apply player action;
 - Update threats.